1929 FA Cup final

 The 1929 FA Cup final was an association football match between Bolton Wanderers and Portsmouth on 27 April 1929 at Wembley Stadium.

+Match details

 Bolton won 2–0, with goals by Billy Butler and Harold Blackmore.
 It marked the 54th final of the Football Association Challenge Cup (FA Cup), the world's oldest football cup competition.
 It was Portsmouth's first FA Cup final and Bolton's fifth.
 En route to the final, Bolton defeated Oldham Athletic, Liverpool (after a replay), Leicester City, Blackburn Rovers (after a replay) and Huddersfield Town; Portsmouth beat Charlton Athletic, Bradford City, Chelsea (after a replay), West Ham United and Aston Villa.

 The match was played in a front of 92,576 spectators and was refereed by Arnold Josephs.
 After a goalless first half, two late goals in the second half from Billy Butler and Harold Blackmore secured Bolton the FA Cup.
 For Bolton this meant that they had won their third FA Cup title.

+No live radio commentary of the match was broadcast by the BBC, as permission to do so had been refused by the Football Association.
+Instead, the organisation sent various reporters to the ground, who each left the match at 15-to-20-minute intervals to go to a nearby house where a broadcasting set-up had been arranged.
+From there, they transmitted accounts of the game as they had seen it up to the point of their departure.